Depolarization of echo chambers by random dynamical nudge: Acknowledgements

 \section{Acknowledgements}

 CBC and AKN would like to thank Neuromatch Academy \blue{\url{https://www.neuromatchacademy.org}} for introducing the authors to each other.
 We thank Dr. Krešimir Josić (University of Houston) , Fabian Baumann (Humboldt University) and Dr. Igor M. Sokolov (Humboldt University) for carefully reading the early versions of the manuscript and providing constructive feedback.

-Full modeling details and the code are available online at \blue{\url{https://github.com/ChrisCurrin/opinion_dynamics}}
+CBC is supported by the German Deutscher Akademischer Austauschdienst (DAAD, https://daad.de), the South African National Research Foundation (NRF, https://nrf.ac.za), the University of Cape Town (UCT, https://uct.ac.za), and the NOMIS Foundation through the NOMIS Fellowships at IST Austria program (https://nomisfoundation.ch).